billwear/maas-rad/originals/about-maas-deb-2-8-cli-2270.md

 An acquired MAAS machine is more flexible than a virtual instance in a cloud.
 You have complete control, including hardware drivers and root access.
 If you want to upgrade the BIOS, for example, you can allocate a machine to yourself and complete the upgrade.
 Once you have completed the upgrade, you can send the machine back to the pool.

 Note that [Juju](https://jaas.ai/docs/maas-cloud) is designed to work with MAAS.
-MAAS becomes a backend Juju resource pool with all functionality fully available.
+MAAS becomes a back-end Juju resource pool with all functionality fully available.
 For instance, if Juju removes a machine, then MAAS will release that machine to the pool.
 With Juju, MAAS can become an integral part of your data centre strategy and operations.